ExmgElements/exmg-elements-monorepo/README.md

 ## this command remove node_modules and package-lock.json from packages/* and do execute lerna bootstrap
 npm run lerna:clean:bootstrap

-## make sure to build all styles before using
-lerna run build-styles

 ## Run a individual package including stream option for output
 lerna run start --scope  @exmg/exmg-dialogs --stream
 ```